 The world knows William Fry as a renowned psychoneuroimmunologist who was a pioneer in the field of applied and therapeutic humor.
 His scientific studies on humor and laughter are too numerous to mention here.
 But his thirst for knowledge, his dedication to science, and his love of humor led him to be one of the most...

-Some of the most fascinating neurological research out there has to do with the way our bodies react in anticipation to an event.
+Some of the most fascinating neurological research out there has to do with the way our bodies react in anticipation of an event.
 The events we're anticipating can be positive - knowing you're going to meet your funniest friend for a drink after work - or negative - telling your boss that a critical report is way behind schedule.

-When we're looking forward to something good, we actually begin to experience some of the pleasure of the event before it even happens.
-Our blood pressure goes down, our circulation goes up, we feel more energized and emotionally resilient.
+When we're looking forward to something good, we begin to experience some of the pleasure of the event before it even happens.
+Our blood pressure goes down, our circulation goes up, and we feel more energized and emotionally resilient.

 50% Complete